salsalabs/classic_pdfs/README.md

 ### wkhtmltopdf
 The application uses `wkhtmltopdf` to convert HTML into PDFs.
 [Click here](https://wkhtmltopdf.org/) to download the wkhtmltopdf application.

 It's a snap to install in Windows or Linux.

 OSX?
 Not that easy.
 You'll need to read [OSX: About Gatekeeper](https://support.apple.com/en-us/HT202491).
 See the section named "How to open an app from a unidentified developer and exempt it from Gatekeeper".
 Use the instructions on the wkhtmltopdf package file.
 Right click on the package file and follow the instructions.

 ### Warning

 **Do not contact Salsalabs Support for help with installing any of this stuff.**  Salsa is not in that business.
 There are tons of very good sites out there that you can use for help with getting the prequisites installed.

-## installation
+## Installation

 This installation works best in a shell environment.
 Typically, that's `bash`.
 The rough equivalent in Windows is a terminal window.